savonet/liquidsoap/doc/content/harbor_http.md

 * `port` is the port where to receive incoming connections
 * `method` is for the http method (or verb), one of: `"GET"`, `"PUT"`, `"POST"`, `"DELETE"`, `"OPTIONS"` and `"HEAD"`
 * `path` is the matched path.
 It can include named fragments, e.g. `"/users/:id/collabs/:cid"`.
-Matched named framents are passed via `request.query`, for instance: `req.query["cid"]`.
+Matched named fragments are passed via `request.query`, for instance: `req.query["cid"]`.

 The handler function receives a record containing all the information about the request and fills up the details about the response, which is then used to write a proper HTTP response to the client.